 My research interests center on political violence, ethnic conflict, and subnational state formation, especially in Sub-Saharan Africa.
-The following lists my ongoing research projects.
+Recent and ongoing projects include:

 How Insurgency Begins